prefab-cloud/prefab-cloud-docs-web/docs/tutorials/get-started.md

 Our clients will need to connect to the Prefab APIs.
 To do that they'll need API Keys.
 Prefab has 2 different types of API Keys.

-- **SDK API** keys are used for the server side APIs.
+- **Backend API** keys are used for the server side APIs.
 These keys will have access to all information for their respective environment.
-- **Client API** keys are used in mobile applications or websites.
+- **Frontend API** keys are used in mobile applications or websites.
 These keys will allow the clients to evaluate feature flags for a single user, but will not expose the raw flag data.

 :::info
-Only use Client API Keys in code that gets shipped to end users,
+Only use Frontend API Keys in code that gets shipped to end users,
 :::

-Let's create an SDK Key for now.
+Let's create a Backend Key for now.

 ![image](/img/docs/getting-started/add-project-api-key.png)